louisahsmith/theme_bc_aware/README.md

 Some of the data is in the script itself.

-Honestly the img folder just contains screenshots of the figures due to laziness in figuring out sizing, etc. :-)
+Honestly the figures folder just contains screenshots of the figures due to laziness in figuring out sizing, etc. :-)